-All About Night Myopia » Nocturnal Myopia
+All About Night Myopia or Nocturnal Myopia: definition, causes, symptoms, investigation, and treatment.

 Night Myopia Definition

 What is night myopia?
 Night myopia, also known as nocturnal myopia or twilight myopia, is a correctable cause of decreased visual acuity under low illumination conditions, even though the vision is normal during the daytime.
-The eyes become near-sighted in dim-illumination.
+The eyes become near-sighted in dim illumination.

-Even though the night myopia has been recognized in the literature for over 200 years, its causes are yet to be fully understood.
+Even though night myopia has been recognized in the literature for over 200 years, its causes are yet to be fully understood.
 Chromatic aberration, spherical aberration, and accommodation are supposed to be the causes of nocturnal myopia.

 Individuals who are affected by night myopia appear emmetropic with their appropriate refractive correction under high luminance conditions (daytime) but become nearsighted (myopic) as luminance levels are decreased.
 Particularly, young adults are the victims of nocturnal myopia.